Iamsamiksha/samiksha-portfolio/replit.md

 ## Overview

 This is a modern full-stack portfolio website built with React and Express.
-The application features a sleek, dark-themed design showcasing Alex Johnson's work as a frontend developer.
-It includes sections for showcasing projects, skills, and contact information, with a responsive design that works across all devices.
+The application features a sleek, dark-themed design showcasing Samiksha Agrawal's work as a software developer and data analyst.
+It includes sections for personal information, experience, skills, projects, and contact information, with a responsive design that works across all devices.

 ## System Architecture